Beach volleyball: International

-The FIVB Beach Volleyball World Tour is the international professional tour for both men and women organized by the Fédération Internationale de Volleyball (FIVB).
-The inaugural tour was held in 1997, replacing the FIVB Beach Volleyball World Series that began in 1989 for men and 1992 for women.
+Until 2021 the FIVB Beach Volleyball World Tour was the international professional tour for both men and women organized by the Fédération Internationale de Volleyball (FIVB).
+In 2022 the FIVB Beach Volleyball World Tour was replaced by the Volleyball World Beach Pro Tour.

+The inaugural tour of the FIVB Beach Volleyball World Tour was held in 1997, replacing the FIVB Beach Volleyball World Series that began in 1989 for men and 1992 for women.
 World Tour tournaments are ranked from 1 to 5 stars, with 5-star tournaments offering the most prize money.
 The 2018 World Tour has 47 international tournaments with a total prize purse of over US$7 million.
 Competing in the World Tour as well as other FIVB-recognized tournaments such as the Summer Olympics allows players to earn FIVB Ranking Points, with higher-star events being worth more points.
 The World Tour concludes with the World Tour Finals at the end of each season.